-A Week along the Wicklow Way – Enniskerry to Tinahealy
+A Week along the Wiklow Way – Enniskerry to Moyne

 - Six nights’ accommodation with private bathroom in charming guesthouses along the Wicklow Way.

 - Private transfer from either Dublin Airport or Dublin City to your first guesthouse.

 - Breakfast each morning.